defsquare/scenari/README.md

 ### Write Scenarios in plain text
 First, write your scenarios in plain text using the [Gherkin grammar]((https://github.com/cucumber/cucumber/wiki/Gherkin)) in a file or String :
+You can add a "narrrative" for all your scenarios with the story syntax at the beginning of the story file (As a role I want to do something In order to get value)
 ```Cucumber
 Scenario: create a new product
 # this is a comment